-Whole 30 is fine for a certain kind of person who wants to experiment with food preparation while cutting out high sugar products, dairy, legumes, and grains.
-It takes time, preparation, money, curiosity.
-But for those people who are wanting to embrace new avenues, it might be the right fit.
+Whole 30 is fine for a certain kind of person who wants to experiment with food preparation while cutting out high-sugar products, dairy, legumes, and grains.
+It takes time, preparation, money, and curiosity.
+But for those people who want to embrace new avenues, it might be the right fit.
 Going cold turkey on sugar, grains, etc is too much of a leap for most people, so nice recipes make the prospect of revamping a little more interesting.

 Nut butters full of fat and smoothies laden with fruit are high in calories so you might as well eat a Snickers.

 The more logical way to think of things, without going loo loo is this: